-LIBRARY.-In the large and well lighted rooms of the Library Building the College has placed about eleven thousand carefully selected volumes, nearly all of which have been purchased in recent years with the view of meeting the special needs of students in supplementing the instruction of the various departments.
+Library Building the College has placed about eleven thousand carefully selected volumes, nearly all of which have been purchased in recent years with the view of meeting the special needs of students in supplementing the instruction of the various departments.
 A librarian is in charge, and the Library is open from 9 A. M. to 5 P. M. for the use of all students.
-On Sundays students have access to a part of the Library selected with special reference to moral and spiritual improve-In addition to the reading designated in the departments of study, the professors are always ready to assist students in matters of research of special interest to them.
-In addition, the Preparatory School has a library in Levine Hall, and the Literary Societies all own libraries, which are open to their members.
-In the College Library are also to be found a good mineralogical collection, a cabinet of curios and charts, maps, etc.
+The Preparatory School has a library of about one thousand volumes in Levine Hall.
+In the College Library are also to be found a good mineral-ogical collection, a cabinet of curios and charts, maps, etc. In addition to the reading designated in the departments of study, the professors are always ready to assist students in matters of research of special interest to them.

-LABORATORIES AND APPARATUS.-The Chemical Laboratory is fitted up with the usual modern arrangements for individual work-separate tables and drawers supplied with gas and water, and a good collection of working apparatus. provision is made for the Department of Physics.
+Laboratory is fitted up with the usual modern arrangements for individual work-separate tables and drawers supplied with gas and water, and a good collection of working apparatus.
+Similar provision is made for the Department of Physics.
 Apparatus is provided for illustrating the course before the class and for individual work, which all students are required to do.
 A shop is also at the disposal of those who wish to do experimental work.
 The Biological laboratory is equipped with all the regular apparatus necessary for doing thorough work in morphology, embryology and histology.
 It includes compound and simple microscopes, a microtome, paraffin bath and the usual accessories of glassware, reagents, etc. There is a working collection of several hundred zoological specimens, representing the important classes of vertebrates and invertebrates.
-The Department of Mathematics and Astronomy has a telescope made by Saegmuller, which is a refractor with five-inch 28 object glass, equatorially mounted and driven by clockwork, and a very complete engineer's transit, also made by Saegmuller.
+The Department of Mathematics and Astronomy has a telescope made by Saegmuller, which is a refractor with five-inch object glass, equatorially mounted and driven by clockwork, and a very complete engineer's transit, also made by Saegmuller.
 The Department of Music is provided with fourteen pianos for practice, all recently purchased new, a Chickering Concert Grand used in recitals, a Chickering Parlor Grand, and a two-manual pipe organ made by Brown.